 UBS operates under a strict dual board structure, as mandated by Swiss banking law.
-The separation of responsibilities between the Board of Directors (BoD) and the Group Executive Board (GEB) is clearly defined in the Organization Regulations of UBS AG.
-The BoD decides on the strategy of the Group upon the recommendation of the Group Chief Executive Officer (Group CEO), and supervises and monitors the business, whereas the GEB, headed by the Group CEO, has executive management responsibility.
-The functions of Chairman of the BoD and Group CEO are assigned to two different people, thus ensuring a separation of power.
-This structure establishes checks and balances and preserves the institutional independence of the BoD from the day-to-day management of the firm, for which responsibility is delegated to the GEB under the leadership of the Group CEO.
-No member of one board maybe a member of the other.
+The separation of responsibilities between the Board of Directors (BoD) and the Group Executive Board (GEB) is clearly defined in the Organization Regulations.
+The BoD decides on the strategy of the Group on recommendation by the Group Chief Executive Officer (Group CEO), and supervises and monitors the business, whereas the GEB, headed by the Group CEO, has executive management responsibility.
+The functions of Chairman of the BoD and Group CEO are assigned to two different people, ensuring a separation of power.
+This structure establishes checks and balances and preserves the institutional independence of the BoD from the day-to-day management of the Group, for which responsibility is delegated to the GEB under the leadership of the Group CEO.
+No member of one board may simultaneously be a member of the other.